ITStudioAT/spa/README.md

 ```

 Make storage:link and create  /storage/app/public/images folder
-put the favicon.ico and logo.png in this folder
+and put the favicon.ico and logo.png in this folder
 ```bash
 php artisan storage:link
 ```